 For SKIN versus NOSKIN, chi-squared analyses were performed on all binary outcomes listed below.
-These outcomes include the use of steroids at 6 months of ustekinumab therapy, the use of steroids at one year of ustekinumab therapy, and surgery after 6 months of ustekinumab therapy in surgery-naïve patients.
+These outcomes include: the use of steroids at 6 months of ustekinumab therapy, the use of steroids at one year of ustekinumab therapy, and surgery within 6 months of initiation of ustekinumab therapy in surgery-naïve patients.
 They also included the resolution of ulcers, fistulas, abscesses or active inflammation after 6 months of therapy based on imaging, endoscopy, or pathology reports.

 Ethical Considerations

-There were no ethical issues in this research as it was a retrospective study.
+The University of Michigan IRB-MED granted a waiver on September 9, 2019 for this retrospective study HUM 00166791, as record review is regarded as minimal risk to patients.

 Results